DuaaZahi92/DuaaZahi92.github.io/blog/_posts/2018-10-19-generating-changelog.md

 ## GitHub PR title

+It is very important to choose meaningful pull request title because we have multiple commits inside a PR so it is very hard to get what this pull request will do.
+So lets start with how to define a meaningful pull request title.

 ### Title Format

 Github PR title has a special format that includes a type and a subject: